SSR 03- 2p

 treatment is not successful.

-A diagnosis of RSDS/CRPS requires the presence of complaints of persistent, severe
+A diagnosis of RSDS/CRPS requires the presence of complaints of persistent, intense

 pain that results in impaired mobility of the affected region.
-Pain is associated
+The complaints of pain

 -